GIScience/gis-training-resource-center/content/Modul_1/en_qgis_start.md

 #### Save Projects

-* __When you save the first time__: To save the QGIS project you are working on click on `Project` -> `Save as…`-> Navigate to the folder where you want to save the project -> Give the project a name -> `Save`
+* __When you save for the first time__: To save the QGIS project you are working on click on `Project` -> `Save as…`-> Navigate to the folder where you want to save the project -> Give the project a name -> `Save`
-* __When you save progress__: To save progress in a project that was already saved somewhere on your computer there are two good options:
+* __When saving your progress__: To save progress in a project that was already saved somewhere on your computer there are two good options:
     * Use the hotkey `Ctrl`+ `s` on your keyboard.
     * Click on `Project` -> `Save`.